dsmegha/dsmegha.github.io/_posts/2015-08-11-toptal-application.md

 ---
 layout: post
 title: "Remote jobs with Toptal"
-description: "Getting location independent"
+description: "Tyring to get location independent"
-tags: [technology]
+tags: [technology, toptal]
 ---

 It was July 2013.
 By then, I had been working in the software industry for networking giants like Cisco and Juniper for almost four years.
 It was a great job, many people’s dream job.
 I wrote some good code and earned good money.
 But there was something missing.
 I loved my job, but at the end of the day I still felt dissatisfied.